Dive Into Statistics on Teacher Wages in Tucson, Arizona MSA

 How are we doing?

-The median annual wage for secondary school teachers in the Tucson Metropolitan Statistical Area (MSA) was $49,050 in 2024.
-That ranked Tucson last out of peer western MSAs.
-The San Diego MSA reported the highest median annual wage for secondary school teachers at $99,740, approximately $51,000 higher than Tucson.
-Wages decreased slightly for secondary school teachers in 2024, dropping by just under $500 from the previous year.
-Secondary school teachers in Tucson earned an average of 5.6% more than the median wage for all occupations ($46,450).
-Among Tucson’s educators, elementary school teachers were the lowest paid, while wages for middle and secondary school teachers were slightly higher.
-All three were significantly below national levels in 2024.
+The median annual wage for secondary school teachers in the Tucson Metropolitan Statistical Area (MSA) was $50,940 in 2025.
+That ranked Tucson last among peer western MSAs.
+The San Diego MSA reported the highest median annual wage for secondary school teachers at $102,810, about $51,000 higher than Tucson.
+Secondary school teachers in Tucson earned 6.4% more than the median wage for all occupations ($47,760).
+Among Tucson's educators, elementary school teachers earned the lowest wages, while middle school teachers earned the highest.
+Secondary school teacher wages fell between the two.
+All three were significantly below national levels in 2025.

 Why is it important?